DancinSpirit/BlobGame/README.md

 The user will first create their blob.
 The blob will have a question mark over it's head.
 The user will give their blob a name and choose a color for it.
 When they hit the "submit" button the name/color selection will slide off to the left and be replaced with the game menu.
 The question mark will be replaced by an exclamation point for a few seconds.
 ### The Actual Game
 ![GameScreen](https://share.balsamiq.com/c/pDibM9tyMPss8kKGzrTUiy.png)
 A timer will begin.
 Every 5 seconds the blob's boredom will go up.
 Every 10 seconds the blob's hunger will go up.
 Every 15 seconds the blob's exhaustion will go up.
-Every minute the blob's age will go up.
+Every 30 seconds the blob's age will go up.
 The user will be able to interact with their blob by hitting the different buttons on the right side of the screen.
 Details for these interactions are below:

 **Playing**
 The user can click on "Play with me!" to play with their blob.
 This will trigger an animation where the blob rolls around.
 This will lower boredom by 3 but raise exhaustion by 1.